ooici/ion-functions/ion_functions/data/README.txt

 Optical Properties (OPT)

      * opt_functions.py -- Covers calculation of the L2 OPTATTN and OPTABSN
-       data products.
+       data products, as well as products from various radiance sensors.

        This module includes the following functions:

        opt_beam_attenuation -- wrapper function to calculate OPTATTN_L2 from
           functions below.